 , only his paper has plastic laminated on it.
 Compare Feather Flechettes

 .
 Not to be confused with Paper Cutting

 open/close all folders

 - Read or Die and Rod The TV, the trope-namer and the source of the picture above: Yomiko Readman and the Paper Sisters, are examples of what apparently is the most common type of superhero in their universe.

 - Saicho of Flame of Recca, a fighter who can manipulate papers to act like weapons much like the Read or Die characters that he predates by a few years.
 For example, he can make a paper sword that's harder than steel.

 - Kalluto, the youngest sibling of lead character Killua.
 He uses a paper fan as a bladed weapon, administers the Death of a Thousand Cuts with confetti, and eavesdrops on people using paper dolls of them once they've got a bit of his paper on them.
 And he's a lethal assassin.

 - One of abilities of Nen is the ability to strengthen objects, including paper.
 At one point Wing tears a page out of a book, strengthens it with Nen, and hurls it at a wall, neatly slicing a metal soda can that was in the way.
 Also, at various points in the anime, Hisoka tends to do the same with playing cards.

-- Byakuya uses an origami crane as his mode of flight transport.
+- In InuYasha, Byakuya uses an origami crane as his mode of flight transport.
 He also uses origami lotus flowers as a focus for his illusions.
 These illusions are so good they can fight on his behalf.
 However, if they receive what would be a killing blow, they revert back to an origami lotus flower thereby revealing the illusion and also the real location of the real Byakuya.

 - Onmyodo, via Shikigami or Ofuda, is very powerful in the Mahou Sensei Negima! universe.
 Setsuna is a notable heroic user.